Key financial performance indicators for schools

-In 2010, over 90% of schools had at least enough current assets to cover their short-term debts and close to half operated in surplus in each of the last three years.
+In 2012, close to 94% of schools had at least enough current assets to cover their short-term debts and close to half operated in surplus in each of the last three years.

 How We Are Going

 In each of the last three years, close to half of schools have operated in surplus.
-In 2010, 49.1% operated in surplus, with secondary and primary schools having very similar likelihoods of operating in surplus.
-A total of 29.4% of schools operated in surplus consecutively across all of the last three years.
+In 2012, 55.2% operated in surplus, with secondary being more likely to operate in surplus than primary.
+A total of 24.4% of schools operated in surplus consecutively across all of the last three years.

-Working capitalThe level of working capital is an indicator of a school's ability to operate financially and meet debts in the short term.
+Working capitalThe level of working capital is an indicator of a school's ability to meet their short term financial obligations through sound financial operation.
 Working capital is normally measured as a ratio of current assets to current liabilities.

 Having a working capital ratio of at least 1:1 means that a school is able to pay its short-term debts and operate with some flexibility.
-If the working capital ratio is 1:1.35, this means that for every $1 of current liabilities (school owes) they would have $1.35 worth of current assets to meet their short-term financial obligations.
+If the working capital ratio is 1:1.35, this means that for every $1 of current liabilities (what a school owes) they would have $1.35 worth of current assets to meet their short-term financial obligations.

-In 2010, over 90% of state and state-integrated schools had at least enough current assets to cover their short-term debts.
+In 2012, close to 94% of state and state-integrated schools had at least enough current assets to cover their short-term debts.

 Public equityPublic equity is calculated as the difference between total assets and total liabilities.
-Schools in a healthy financial position generally show increasing levels of public equity over time.
+Schools that are in a healthy financial position generally show increasing levels of public equity over time.